This post may contain affiliate links. Please read our disclosure policy.

 - To make the optional orange glaze, whisk the 2 tbsp orange juice and ½ cup organic powdered sugar together in a bowl.
 Spoon the mixture over top the muffins.

-Hi Rachel – I haven’t but it should work!
+I haven’t tried it but should work!